Background image: How to improve production performance - PPI

 Agility is characterized by the ability to change rapidly from one product to another, while flexibility enables customization or configuration to meet diverse customer demands and complements resiliency in ensuring optimized production processes.

-PPI focuses on bringing visibility and actionable insights to performance and improvement opportunities to increase resiliency, agility and flexibility in operations.
+Industrial Data Management focuses on bringing visibility and actionable insights to performance and improvement opportunities to increase resiliency, agility and flexibility in operations.

-Foundational PPI Principles in the Digital Factory
+Foundational Industrial Data Management Principles in the Digital Factory

 Rather than introducing new techniques, PPI focuses on leveraging data effectively to enhance continuous improvement (CI) processes.